mets634/robots-scanner/README.md

 # robots-scanner
-A program to scan website fro hidden files using the robots.txt file.
+A program to scan website for hidden files using the robots.txt file.